natelindev/tsdav/docs/docs/caldav/calendarMultiGet.md

 ### Behavior

-it will send caldav:calendar-multiget REPORT request and parse the response xml to extract an array of [DAVCalendarObject](../types/DAVCalendarObject.md) data.
+send caldav:calendar-multiget REPORT request and parse the response xml to extract an array of [DAVCalendarObject](../types/DAVCalendarObject.md) data.